elliotgoodrich/deXify/README.md

 deXify
 ======
-deXify is an XSLT file that will transform valid XHTML5 into valid HTML5.
-But while we're at it, we might as well make it the smallest HTML5 file we can!
+deXify is an XSLT that converts XHTML into HTML.
+The goals of deXify (in order of precedence) are:
+ # To convert valid XHTML5 into valid HTML5
+ # To convert XHTML1.0 into HTML (though validness is not a goal)
+ # To convert XHTML into the smallest HTML possible without sacrificing the time taken to convert a file

 The Problems
 ------------
-Whether it is XHTML1.0, XHTML2.0 or XHTML5; there are some fundamental problems with serving XHTML on the web.
+Whether it is XHTML1.0 or XHTML5, there are some fundamental problems with serving XHTML on the web.
 Below are a couple articles on those problems:

  * [Sending XHTML as text/html Considered Harmful](http://hixie.ch/advocacy/xhtml) - by Ian Hickson
  * [Beware of XHTML](http://www.webdevout.net/articles/beware-of-xhtml) - by David Hammond